Saddle River, New Jersey: Local government

-Saddle River is governed under the Borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is comprised of a mayor and a Borough Council comprising six council members, on a partisan basis as part of the November general election.
+Saddle River is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
+The governing body is comprised of a mayor and a borough council, who are all elected on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term.
-The Borough Council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Saddle River is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.
 The mayor serves as chief executive officer, and is an ex-officio member of all municipal committees and is the approving authority in the Borough of Saddle River.
-Mayoral appointments to the various boards and committees in the borough are subject to confirmation by the Borough Council.
-Borough Council members serve on various operating committees and function in a liaison capacity to provide information and direction to the entire governing body.
+Mayoral appointments to the various boards and committees in the borough are subject to confirmation by the borough council.
+Borough council members serve on various operating committees and function in a liaison capacity to provide information and direction to the entire governing body.